Working for J. Walter Thompson NYC as a UX Design Jump/Start Intern focusing on Product Design, Product Development, and Rapid Prototyping.

 3D-Printing the enclosure for the Raspberry Pi Mini and Capactative Touch Sensor.

-The Capacative Touch Sensor (front) and Raspberry Pi Mini (back), the two chips at the core of Pillow Talk's functionality.
+The Capacative Touch Sensor (front) and Raspberry Pi Mini (back).

 Throughout the software development is where I learned the most in terms of technical skills.
 Because it was my first time creating non-web software in a work environment, I had to learn a lot on the fly.
 While I was pushing my knowledge of Python to its very limit, I also had to learn API handling, data storage, and digital interaction best practices to create a successful prototype.